Birkdale suburb profile

 Birkdale property market performance

-Birkdale’s property market has experienced significant growth over the past 12 months, particularly in the housing sector.
-House values have surged by 27%, bringing the median house price to $1.21 million.
-In contrast, unit values have seen a modest increase of 4.8%, with the median unit price at $455,000.
+Birkdale's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
+House values have surged by 28.1%, with the median house price now at $1.1 million.
+In contrast, unit values have seen a modest increase of 4.3%, bringing the median unit price to $455,000.

-Sales activity has been robust, with 69 houses and 6 units sold over the past 12 months.
-Both houses and units are selling quickly, with a median of just 14 days on the market, indicating strong demand across the board.
+Sales activity has been robust, with 43 houses and 4 units sold in the past 12 months.
+Houses are selling quickly, with a median of just 15 days on the market, while units are taking slightly longer at 21 days, indicating strong demand for houses.

-The rental market in Birkdale has also seen notable changes, with house rents increasing by 7% and unit rents by 9.1% over the last 12 months.
-The average rent for houses is now $725, while units command an average of $628, reflecting a healthy rental demand in the suburb.
+The rental market in Birkdale has also seen notable changes, with house rents increasing by 5.8% and unit rents rising by 9.6% over the last 12 months.
+The average rent for houses is now $730, while units command $630, reflecting a healthy rental demand.

 Median price - units$455KPast 3 months